aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 If the container has not exited, you can fix the issue and see if the server starts working again.

-If not, then first stop the container using the command below:.
+If not, then first stop the container using the command below:

 ```console
 docker stop <container-id>